tldr-pages/tldr/pages/common/wrangler.md

 `wrangler publish`

-- Aggregate logs from production worker:
+- Aggregate logs from the production worker:

 `wrangler tail`